-Clinical Indications Suspected gluten sensitivity (this test is specific for coeliac disease, but a jejunal biopsy is recommended for confirmation) Chronic diarrhea Failure to thrive and fatigue To monitor compliance with gluten-free diet.
+Clinical Indications Suspected gluten sensitivity (this test is specific for coeliac disease, but a jejunal biopsy is recommended for confirmation), chronic diarrhoea, failure to thrive and fatigue.
+Can also be used to monitor compliance with gluten-free diet.
 Testing is also recommended in at risk groups (type 1 diabetes, Downs syndrome, autoimmune thyroid disease and first degree relatives of people with coeliac disease).

 Sample Required RST (rust top)

 Turnaround Time 7 days

 If excluding coeliac disease, patient should be on a gluten containing diet for antibody (blood) testing to be accurate.

 This test is currently unaccredited due to a recent change in platform/assay.